Home > Cakes - Standard Size > Applesauce Coffee Cake

 • Pour half of the batter into the prepared baking dish and spread out evenly.
 Sprinkle about 1/3 of the streusel topping over the batter.
 Pour the remaining batter over the top – carefully spreading the batter out as necessary.
 Then finish with sprinkling the remaining streusel mix on top.

 • Bake the cake for 30 to 40 minutes, or until the cake feels firm and a toothpick inserted in the middle comes out mostly clean.
 Allow the cake to cool in the pan set on a wire cooling rack for 30 minutes.
 Lift the cake out of the pan using the edges of the foil, and let cool completely on the wire rack.
+See Notes about cooling and serving the cake from the pan.

-Loved the recipe?Please consider leaving a comment + star for the recipe!
-This greatly helps me continue to provide FREE recipes.
+I’d love to hear from you!If you try the recipe, please let me know!
+Leaving a comment + star encourages others to try it, and the support helps me continue to provide FREE recipes.
 Thank you!

 Course: Breakfast, Dessert